Women At The Well, International

 In working with the United Nations High Commissioner for Refugees (UNHCR), Kebede was given the responsibility of a refugee camp for unaccompanied minors in Northern Ethiopia.
 Due to the success in bettering the livelihood of refugees with a small budget in a few short years, the UNHCR has given WATW more camps to oversee.
 Previous and current projects implemented include: providing beds, new sanitary lavatories, constructing separate male and female living quarters, safe recreational space, cultivating land for gardening vegetables, producing leather to make and sell various items, and goat herding to name a few.
 Knowing first hand what it means to be a refugee, Kebede has dedicated her life to the betterment of the marginalized.

-The Vision of WOMEN AT THE WELL is to bring awareness of the plight of the refugees around the world and to create compassion in the heart of many which will spark real change and a sense of love for their fellow human beings.
+To bring awareness of the plight of the refugees around the world and to create compassion in the heart of many which will spark real change and a sense of love for their fellow human beings.

-Photo Gallery (below - click to forward)
+Photo Gallery (click to forward)

 What is a REFUGEE?